markerv/NTNU_ROV_COM/README.md

 colcon build
 ```

 It includes the nodes talker, listener, slaveTalker, masterListener.
-Further functionality is described in the manual "Manual for testing".
+Further functionality and guides is described in the manual "Manual for testing".

 ## Setup